joddyhartono/cheating-detection/README.md

 # cheating-detection
-Cheating detection program using head pose (MediaPipe) and eye (Dlib) for Research Methodology subject.
+Cheating detection program using head pose with MediaPipe framework and eye with Dlib for Research Methodology subject.